ebbaj/a-frame-foggy-forest/README.md

 # Foggy Forest

 Hyper Island - Exploring Code module - Brief 1
+Answer the riddle correctly and locate the missing piece in the Foggy Forest.

 ### Brief
 Together the class will build a participation-driven online escape game, with worlds and levels inspired by the history that surrounds us.
 Each team will define the world where the browser escape game exist.
 Then, individually, develop a website aka level which contain three challenges.
 The challenges can be made using one or several web technologies, from workshops or elsewhere.